top of page

 Interoception also impacts our ability to care for our physical health, regulate our emotions, participate in life socially, and manage many other areas of life that influence its quality.

-In this blog post, I will explain what interoception is and explore some of the vast influence it has over the quality of our daily lives, especially when that sense is hyper- or hyposensitive.
+In this blog post, I will explain what interoception is and explore some of the vast influence it has over the quality of our daily lives, especially when that sense is hyper- or hyporesponsive.

 What is Interoception?